hiimnhan/blog/fibo-linear-algebra.md

 You can see that the matrix approach is quite better with large input $n$.

 Yeah that's it for today!.
-Hope though this random note you can find it interesting to apply math into some coding problems.
+Hope through this random note you can find it interesting to apply math into some coding problems.

+> Nature is written in mathematical language.
+>
+> -- <cite>Galileo Galilei</cite>

 See you space cowboy.